Aqlvoy: History

-The channels mascots are a yellow robot who goes by the name "Robbi", and a yellow bus who is named Aqlvoy, like the channel itself.
-In 2021, Aqlvoy hosted a contest to see who could come up with a name for the robot, which is where Robbi had gotten his name from.
+The channel mascots are a yellow robot who goes by the name "Robbi", and a yellow bus who is named Aqlvoy, like the channel itself.
+In 2021, Aqlvoy hosted a contest to see who could come up with a name for the robot, where Robbi had gotten his name.
 In the early stages of development, the yellow bus was originally going to be a scooter, but this was changed for unknown reasons.

 Programming

-On 26 April 2021, the channel premiered two original programmes, Bilimdon and Quvnoqvoy.
+On 26 April 2021, the channel premiered two original programs, Bilimdon and Quvnoqvoy.
 Bilimdon (meaning knowledge) is an educational live action series that teaches children about mathematics, along with Uzbek culture.
 The series' second season is currently in production.
-Quvnoqvoy (from "quvnoq" meaning cheerful and "voy" meaning "wow") is an educational programme where one of the channel's mascots, Robbi, guides two other children to do exercises and physical activities with the viewers.
-Several famous Uzbek athletes have appeared on the series.
+Quvnoqvoy (from "quvnoq" meaning cheerful and "voy" meaning "wow") is an educational program where one of the channel's mascots, Robbi, guides two other children to do exercises and physical activities with the viewers.
+Several famous Uzbek athletes have appeared in the series.